z-zeechung/uli4a/README.md

 + 📟A shell emulator

-+ 📦A wrapper of any C compiler to simulate the behavior of GCC toolchain
++ 📦A wrapper of any C compiler to emulate the behavior of GCC toolchain

 📚mlibc: An easy-to-compile C library with minimal system interfaces, providing stability and good compatibility with current Unix software.